69 Notable alumni of

 -

-Hagen Kleinert is professor of theoretical physics at the Free University of Berlin, Germany (since 1968), Honorary Doctor at the West University of Timișoara, and at the Kyrgyz-Russian Slavic University in Bishkek.
+Hagen Kleinert was a professor of theoretical physics at the Free University of Berlin, Germany (since 1968), Honorary Doctor at the West University of Timișoara, and at the Kyrgyz-Russian Slavic University in Bishkek.
 He is also Honorary Member of the Russian Academy of Creative Endeavors.
 For his contributions to particle and solid-state physics he was awarded the Max Born Prize 2008 with Medal.
 His contribution to the memorial volume celebrating the 100th birthday of Lev Davidovich Landau earned him the Majorana Prize 2008 with Medal.
 He is married to Dr. Annemarie Kleinert since 1974 with whom he has a son Michael Kleinert.

 -